Bogleech.com's Top Coolest Caterpillars

 a bee's sting so painful.

-The fluffy lump on this planthopper (a true bug) may look like a part of its body - especially since many
+The fluffy lump atop this planthopper (a Hemipteran, or true bug) may look like a part of its body - especially since many

 caterpillar, sucking the host juices like a plump, woolly leech while younger, smaller caterpillars attack the